Acrylic Paint Stick to Metal

 Certain Non-Ferrous Metals

-Metals like aluminum, brass, and copper generally have better natural adhesion properties than ferrous metals like iron and steel.
+Metals like aluminium, brass, and copper generally have better natural adhesion properties than ferrous metals like iron and steel.
 In some cases, you might get away with using acrylic paint directly on these metals, especially for small, low-traffic projects.
 However, priming is always recommended for best results.

 Choosing the Right Paint for Metal Art